alyssafubuki-collab/scRNAseq-AML-analysis/README.md

 The dataset is publicly available from NCBI GEO.

-The workflow downloads the public matrices automatically; no clinical or private CRCM data are included.
+The workflow automatically downloads the public matrices; it includes no clinical or private data.

 ## Analysis workflow